Berkay-Kuzu/Yummy/README.md

 # Yummie
-Yummie is a food ordering application.
+Yummie is a food ordering application created with UIKit and storyboard.

 UITableView